Ovarian cancer: United Kingdom

 It is the 5th-most common cancer in UK women (around 7,100 were diagnosed in 2011) and the 5th-most common cause of cancer death in women (around 4,300 died in 2012).
 The incidence rate over the whole UK population is 21.6 per 100,000.

 As of 2014, the UK saw approximately 7,000–7,100 yearly diagnoses with 4,200 deaths.
 A 2022 article from The Times put the estimate at 7,500 new cases yearly in Britain.
 Early symptoms are often mistaken for common conditions such as cystitis or irritable bowel syndrome, and about 40 per cent of UK women wrongly believe that cervical screening detects ovarian cancer, an increase from 30 per cent in 2016.
-Ashkenazi Jewish women carry mutated BRCA alleles five times more often than the rest of the population, giving them a higher risk developing ovarian cancer.

 Ethnicity

 Black women have twice the risk for sex cord-stromal tumors compared to non-Black women.
 The highest prevalence is in Caucasian and Hispanic women, followed by African-American and Asian women.
 The highest mortality from ovarian cancer is in African-American women.
+Ashkenazi Jewish women carry mutated BRCA alleles five times more often than the rest of the population, giving them a higher risk developing ovarian cancer.